t4styw1tch/sprint_scripts/README.md

 ---------------------------------------------------------------------
 --------------------Configuration Preparation------------------------
 Due to potential differences between file systems, some modification of the config.json is be required to output logs in the desired location.
+The script will not function correctly until this is addressed.

 Within config.json, alter the file path's for both log_file and alert_log as needed.